Aspose/releases.aspose.com/content/en/svg/net/release-notes/2025/aspose-svg-for-net-25-5-release-notes.md

 ---

-These changes continue our long-term roadmap of simplifying Aspose.SVG, improving performance, and paving the way for GPU-accelerated rendering later this year.
+These changes continue our long-term roadmap of simplifying Aspose.SVG, improving performance.
 For detailed examples, please refer to the updated online documentation, or contact Aspose support if you need assistance upgrading existing projects.